Strategic Workforce Planning

 A Brief History of Strategic Workforce Planning

 Scientifically, the basis of strategic workforce planning studies is very old.
 This term was first addressed in the 1880s by Frederick Winslow Taylor, an American mechanical engineer, and industrial management specialist.
 When we look historically, strategic workforce planning has started to be shaped primarily in governmental organizations.
 The widespread use of this concept in the private sector took place much later.

 Today, with the Internet becoming a huge part of our lives, the concept has also moved to online.
+This called HR Transformation.
 Today, with online performance ratings and performance tracking, HR managers are spending less time evaluating employees.
 As a result, they can easily optimize their workforce.

 Benefits of Strategic Workforce Planning

 Strategic workforce planning is the process of finding answers to questions like "How many employees should work within a team?" and "What should the competencies of those employees be?"
 Therefore, the first thing that comes to mind here is efficiency.
 Efficiency is the first and most important benefit of strategic workforce planning to companies.